rocketgeek/wp-members-dev/readme.txt

 * Code review and improvement: security audit, added translator comments, use `gmdate()` instead of `date()`.
 * Code review for WordPress 7.0.
 * Requires WP 5.9 or higher (6.4 or higher recommended).

+* Removed filter hooks deprecated one major version or more ago.
+* `wpmem_post_products` will be obsolete in 3.7.0.
+* Added wpmem_add_error()
+* Expanded the use of the WP_Error object.
+Previously this was just in the login, but now incorporated into registration.
+It will eventually fully replace $wpmem_themsg, but for now it $wpmem_themsg is late converted to the error object so it can still be used.

 = 3.5.6 =